Issue No.18

 For the month ended January 2022, the TT Composite Index returned 1.72%, led upwards by both the All T&T Index and the Cross listed Index.
 The share prices of Agostini’s Limited (AGL) and Angostura Holdings Limited (AHL) drove the All T&T Index higher, rising by 36.92% and 11.06% respectively.
 The TT Cross Listed Index was up 0.37% during January 2022, as positive returns of 2.62% and 0.82% in Jamaica Money Market Group Limited (JMMBGL) and NCB Financial Group Limited (NCBFG) boosted the Index.
 At the end of the month First Citizens Group Financial Holdings (FCGFH) released their year end financial results.
 The group’s EPS increased 10% from $2.40 in 2020 to $2.64 in 2021.
 For the month of January the price of FCGFH rose by 3.53%.
 During the month 13 stocks increased, 10 declined and 2 held firm.

 The government continued the easing of COVID restrictions, extending the beach hours to 5am to 6pm.
-Students in forms 1-3 in secondary school, who have been at home since the start of the pademic, will return to the physical classtoom on a rotational basis from February 7th.
+Students in forms 1-3 in secondary school, who have been at home since the start of the pandemic, will return to the physical classroom on a rotational basis from February 7th.
 Furthermore, the government has announced a “Taste of Carnival” with a list of events expected to cost an estimated $15 million.
 These actions indicate the desire of the government for a slow resumption to pre-pandemic activities.
 We continue to encourage persons to vaccinate as further advances in this area should bode positively for increased economic activity and by extension the markets.

 International Equities